ValveSoftware/Proton/symstore/guidelines.md

 # Installing on dev machine

-Each new released proton version (starting at XXXX FIXME XXXX) will also be available as a zip package to be installed inside symbol store.
+Each new released proton version (starting at Proton 8.0-4) will also be available as a zip package to be installed inside symbol store.

-The .zip file is available at URL XXX FIXME XXX [decide] and is named
+The .zip file is available as a part of GitHub release and is named
 <BUILD_NAME>-symstore.zip.

 You must create a top directory (referred as <SYMSTORE> below) and